List of New Japan Pro-Wrestling personnel

 New Japan Pro-Wrestling (NJPW) is a Japanese professional wrestling promotion based in Nakano, Tokyo.
 NJPW personnel consists of professional wrestlers, commentators, ring announcers, referees, trainers, producers, bookers, and various other positions.
 Executives and board members are also listed.

 Background

 NJPW contracts typically range from developmental deals for dojo trainees to full-time contracts.
 Personnel appear on untelevised live events and on televised events which are aired on various broadcasters or on NJPW's own international streaming service, New Japan World.

 Personnel is organized by their role in NJPW.
 The performer's ring name is listed on the left and their real name is on the right.
 This list also acknowledges which stable (referred to by NJPW as "units") a wrestler is a part of – this is listed as it is considered by NJPW to be a vital part of their product.

-As of 2025, there are six central units in NJPW:
+As of 2025, there are five central units in NJPW: